MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 To process and document this round of research, I collaborated with the UX researcher using Dovetail, a collaborative user feedback analysis platform.
 We would upload the recordings of the interviews and tag the transcripts with keywords relevant for our project.
 This data-driven approach allowed us to quickly identify recurring pain points and needs.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations are intentionally non-specific due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}

 ## Learnings